TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 STEP 2 - DEFINING AND IDEATING

-Choose a design opportunity and point of view, make infereences about limitations and boundaries.
+Choose a design opportunity and point of view, make inferences about limitations and boundaries.
 Take creative risks to indentify gaps to explore, generate a range of possibilities, prioritize ideas for prototyping.

 Using the responses from your end-user interview, begin to develop a plan for your custom calculator.
 Given the duration of the project, you should limit your calculator to do *an interesting calcuation* for a *specific end-user*.
 At this point you will only be be to implement a text-based user interface (ie, no graphical elements, like buttons or scrollbars).
 Keep it simple and easy to use.